stevencmann2/stevencmann2/README.md

 ## Read Me

-I'm Steven, a Full Stack Web and Email Developer and graduate of the University of Texas Full Stack Web Development Bootcamp.
-As a Marketing Austomations Specialist, I'm looking forward to my new and exciting career in MarTech.
-Feel free to view my [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.
+I'm Steven, a Marketing Automations Specialist/Developer and graduate of the University of Texas Full Stack Web Development Bootcamp.
+As a Marketing Automations Specialist, I implement technically diverse solutions across a variety of platforms specifically tailored for clients needs.
+Feel free to view my bootcamp [portfolio](https://steven-mann-portfolio.netlify.app/) where many of my repositories and projects are listed.